3.3 Emotions and judgements

 As I suggested above, I am adopting Martha Nussbaum's view of emotions put forward in her dialogue ‘Emotions as judgements of value’ (Nussbaum, 1998).
 In the introduction she writes: ‘When you put a position in the mouth of a real person, especially the person you love you have to make it real’.
 She is suggesting that, if you do not write dialogue, then something different and abstract emerges.
 Her dialogue illustrates this since it is in the form of a lecture by Anna (a thinly disguised Martha Nussbaum) with lengthy interjections of a conversation between Anna and her mother and, later, her father.
 The topic of the text is emotion and its relationship to ethical judgements, and I will present her argument below.

 A limited preview of the text is available online, but there are copyright restrictions in place that may make it difficult for you to access the material.
-If you do gain access to that (or to a printed version – you will find the bibliographical details in the ‘References’ section at the end of this unit), you might like to have a look at the text just to get a feel for the style of presentation, with particular focus on pages 35 (opening and scene-setting), 36 (comments about the project, presented as part of the dialogue) and 37–38 (where the philosophical result of the arguments is presented in a nutshell).
+If you do gain access to that (or to a printed version – you will find the bibliographical details in the ‘References’ section at the end of this free course), you might like to have a look at the text just to get a feel for the style of presentation, with particular focus on pages 35 (opening and scene-setting), 36 (comments about the project, presented as part of the dialogue) and 37–38 (where the philosophical result of the arguments is presented in a nutshell).

 In Martha Nussbaum's view, one important point about emotional reactions is that they can be quite valuable in helping people to identify what matters to them, even though this can be a bit of a disquieting idea.
 In her dialogue she advances the thesis that emotions are forms of judgement, so she plants them fairly and squarely in the field of judgement and, hence, ethics.
 Nussbaum takes her lead from the Stoics, and that leads us back to the Ancient Greeks as a starting point.